 Each student will develop a degree plan with written approval of their academic advisor.
-A signed degree plan (https://sbmi.uth.edu/current-students/curriculum/) will be filed that includes the required and/or elective courses as specified for their certificate program.
+A signed degree plan (https://sbmi.uth.edu/current-students/curriculum/) will be filed each academic year that includes the required and/or elective courses as specified for their certificate program.